Updated March 10, 2026 · By Jake Embers

 3. The First Cook (5-6 hours)

-The bark should develop a deep mahogany color and feel like coarse sandpaper when you touch it (carefully!).
-Don't rush this part - good bark takes time.
+Around the 3-hour mark, start spritzing with 50/50 apple juice and water every hour.
+The bark should develop a deep mahogany color and feel like coarse sandpaper when touched.
+Don't rush this part.
+Good bark can't be hurried.

-4. The Wrap (Optional but Recommended)
+4. The Wrap (Optional but Smart)

 5. Push Through the Stall (2-3 more hours)